ghc-proposals/ghc-proposals/proposals/0000-deriving-via.rst

    amount of engineering to allow this.
 This is not to say that we should let the difficulty of implementation dictate the design of the feature, but it is a cost worth considering.

-Moreover, the syntax for ``StandaloneDeriving`` is already different enough from ``deriving`` clauses (e.g., one can use an instance context in the former but not the latter) that perhaps that discrepancy isn't so important.

 Unresolved questions
 ====================